jaswanth2222222/EmployeePayRollManagement/src/read_me.md

                 net_salary decimal(10, 2) not null,
                 date_generated date not null);

-                This Recovery table is used to store the Payslips of the Deleted Employees for any future Use and Structure of table is same as payslips but here there are no keys or constraints present in it
+                This Recovery table is used to store the payslips of the Deleted employees for any future Use and Structure of table is same as payslips but here there are no keys or constraints present in it